The Fourth Annual Hearts FOR JUSTICE

 Sunday, November 5, 2-4 pm

-Please join us for an interfaith conversation between leaders in the Jewish, Christian, and Muslim faiths.
-Rabbi Sarah Weissman, the Reverend Matthew Dutton-Gillett, and Sheikha Maryam Amir will be our featured speakers for this event.
+On Sunday, November 5, Trinity sponsored and hosted a conversation between leaders in the Jewish, Christian, and Muslim faiths.
+Rabbi Sarah Weissman, the Reverend Matthew Dutton-Gillett, and Sheikha Maryam Amir were our featured speakers for this event.

-In this dialogue, we are hoping to move beyond the great and formidable edifices of Judaism, Christianity, and Islam, which means also to move beyond the stereotypes that we tend to have about these great traditions.
-Instead, we hope to give one another a glimpse into the way in which the sacred stories of these faiths have interacted with and transformed our personal stories, which is nothing less than a glimpse into what it is that is compelling to each of us as followers in and leaders of our respective traditions.
+In this dialogue, we were hoping to move beyond the great and formidable edifices of Judaism, Christianity, and Islam, which means also to move beyond the stereotypes that we tend to have about these great traditions.
+Instead, we hoped to give one another a glimpse into the way in which the sacred stories of these faiths have interacted with and transformed our personal stories, which is nothing less than a glimpse into what it is that is compelling to each of us as followers in and leaders of our respective traditions.
 And perhaps… how, especially in this season where our public discourse seems to be disorienting and divisive, our traditions invite us into a different way of talking and being together that we find thoughtful and hopeful and helpful in cultivating a heart for justice.
-We believe that this more personal encounter between our traditions will do more justice to each of them.
-And, as you will see, we will each have something to say not only about what is powerful to us in our own faiths, but how we understand our faiths to shape our interaction with the world in terms building a world that is more just.
+We believe that this more personal encounter between our traditions does more justice to each of them.

 About Our Speakers